Print Think 2018 Italy:

 Arianna Mercanti, a Roman art historian, specializes in the history of graphic arts, typography, and editorial design.
 She has published extensively on these topics including in the book Printmaking between the Museum and the Laboratory: Archival Documents of the Sixties and Seventies (Palombi Editori, Rome 2007).
 Additionally, she has curated exhibitions by Guido Strazza, Marina Bindella, Lucio Passerini, Francesco Parisi as well as other artists focusing specifically on the graphic arts and printmaking.
 She currently works at the Alighiero Boetti Archives as a research collaborator on the artist’s catalog, and since 2007 has taught at the Art Academy of Frosinone.

-Richard Hricko is a Professor and current Program Head of Printmaking at the Tyler School of Art where he has taught since 1985.
+Richard Hricko is a Professor and current Program Head of Printmaking at the Tyler School of Art and Architecture where he has taught since 1985.
 He has exhibited extensively both nationally and internationally.
 His work is represented in many public and private collections, including the Philadelphia Museum of Art, Woodmere Art Museum, Delaware Art Museum, and International Southern Graphics Council.

 Marina Bindella is a Rome based artist and printmaker specializing in woodcut relief.
 She has exhibited her work extensively both in Italy and internationally, including solo exhibitions at MLAC dell’Universita La Sapienza di Roma and Gallerie Monika Hoffman (Germany).
 She has received numerous awards for her prints, and completed multiple artist book publications.
 In addition to her artistic practice, she teaches printmaking at the Accademia di Belle Arti di Roma.